eHealthHub4Cancer/ohdsi_cdm_loader/README.md

-# OHDSI CDM Loader
+# 🎯OHDSI CDM Loader

-This repository provides a small Python package for loading OHDSI Common Data Model (CDM) vocabularies and Synthea data into a relational database.
-It uses `rpy2` to call R packages from Python so that existing OHDSI tools can be reused from within Python workflows.
+The OHDSI CDM Vocabulary Loader is a lightweight, Dockerized container designed to load OHDSI Common Data Model (CDM) vocabularies ***version 5.4 or version 5.3*** into a PostgreSQL database.
+By leveraging `rpy2` for Python-R integration, it seamlessly utilizes OHDSI’s R packages (DatabaseConnector and SqlRender) within Python workflows, enabling efficient and reliable vocabulary loading.
+This tool is ideal for researchers, data scientists, and healthcare analysts working with the OHDSI CDM for observational health research.

+We **strongly recommend** using the Docker setup to ensure a consistent environment, simplify dependency management, and avoid configuration conflicts.

 ## Repository Structure